Margaret Baird: Research and career

 Baird investigated dendritic cells.
 She was made a lecturer in the Microbiology Department at the University of Otago, where she investigated the role of dendritic cells in infectious diseases and cancer.
 She was promoted to Professor in 2011.

 When Baird retired in 2012 she was made a part time Professor in the Department of Pathology at the University of Otago.
 In this capacity she studied the role of p53 in tumour suppression.
 She also studied how p53 was involved in the regulation of dendritic cell function.

 Academic service

 Baird taught immunology courses at the University of Otago.
 In 2013 she was the first New Zealander to be awarded the Derrick Rowley Medal, which represents outstanding service to Immunology and the Australia and New Zealand Society for Immunology.

-Margaret Baird Women in Immunology Award
+Death and legacy

+Baird died in Dunedin on 19 September 2016, at the age of 71.

-In 2019 the Australia and New Zealand Society for Immunology established the Margaret Baird Women in Immunology Award.
+In 2019, the Australia and New Zealand Society for Immunology established the Margaret Baird Women in Immunology Award.
 The award is worth $5,000 AUD to fund a trans-Tasman lectureship.
 This lectureship will involve a series of guest lectures across New Zealand and Australia, focusing on the applicant's research, but also including perspectives on equity and balance in science careers.